-F-5.
+G-5.
 CRISIS SUPPORT HOME SERVICES

 - 1. Each Crisis Support Home must provide room, meals, and crisis services that are commensurate with the needs of the individuals.
 Services must be provided by appropriately qualified staff members. - 2.
 Personal hygiene assistance must be given to those individuals who are unable to keep themselves neat and clean. - 3.
 The Crisis Support Home administrator or his or her designee must teach each individual the techniques of "Standard Precautions," as appropriate to the individual's ability, or must support each individual in the performance of the techniques of "Standard Precautions," including washing his or her hands thoroughly after toileting, sneezing, or any other activity during which the individual's hands may become contaminated. - 4.
-The routine of the residence must be such that an individual may spend the majority of his or her non-sleeping hours out of the bedroom if he or she so chooses. - 5.
+The routine of the residence must be such that an individual may spend the majority of his or her nonsleeping hours out of the bedroom if he or she so chooses. - 5.
 The Crisis Support Home administrator or his or her designee must be available to any person within the Crisis Support Home, including each individual served.

-F-6.
+G-6.
 CRISIS SUPPORT HOME RECORD MANAGEMENT

-All records must be kept in accordance with requirements of the Department of Behavioral Health and Developmental Disabilities current Provider Manual, Part II, Section I, Community Standards for All Providers.
+All records must be kept in accordance with requirements of the Community Service Standards for Developmental Disabilities Providers found in the Georgia Department of Behavioral Health and Developmental Disabilities Provider Manual for Community Developmental Disabilities Providers as applicable to crisis supports services.

-F-7.
+G-7.
 CRISIS SUPPORT HOME DOCUMENTATION OF SERVICES